Matcha and digestion: supporting your gut naturally

 • In the afternoon to maintain digestive balance

-Traditional preparation for maximum effectiveness
+Traditional preparation for maximum benefit

-Here is our proven method:
+Here is our tried-and-tested method:

 1. Sift 1 to 2 grams of matcha into a bowl